doesdev/mvt/README.md

 - It has 0 dependencies (and devDependencies)
 - It's more emojified than AVA (of course that matters zero)
 - It can be called via the `mvt` cli or by simply calling `node [test-file].js`
-- It doesn't transpile your code (the code you write is the code we test)
+- It doesn't transpile your code *(the code you write is the code we test)*
-- It also has no dependencies (oh, maybe I already mentioned that)

 ## What it lacks (the most notable items)
 - Concurrency